Turkey to launch operation against U.S.-backed Kurds in Syria 'in a few days'

 The YPG still controls a large swathe of northeast Syria, on Turkey’s southern border.
 Turkey regards the YPG as an extension of the PKK.
 More than 40,000 people, mostly Kurds, have died in the PKK’s conflict with Ankara.
 Turkish authorities fear the conflict could be stoked by the YPG presence across the border.

-Additional reporting by Sarah Dadouch in Istanbul and Ellen Francis in Beirut; Writing by David Dolan; Editing by Dominic Evans, Richard Balmforth
+Additional reporting by Sarah Dadouch in Istanbul, Ellen Francis in Beirut and Idrees Ali in Washington; Writing by David Dolan; Editing by Richard Balmforth and Alistair Bell